Met Gala 2019: Kerry Washington and Husband Make Rare Appearance

 It was a date night for Kerry Washington and husband Nnamdi Asomugha at the Met Gala!

 The couple, who rarely pose together on the red carpet, arrived in style to the 2019 Metropolitan Museum of Art's Costume Institute Gala on Monday in New York City.
-With the theme being Camp: Notes on Fashion, Washington stunned in a peach gown which had the words "“Negativity is Noise” written all over it.
+With the theme being Camp: Notes on Fashion, Washington stunned in a Tory Burch peach gown which had the words "Negativity is Noise" written all over it.
+She also had on custom rings with the same message, and paired the look with a Lorraine Schwartz headband and earrings as well as Casadei shoes.

-The couple posed for a group photo, which also included designer Tory Burch and Charlie’s Angels star Ella Balinska, upon arrival.
+As for Asomugha, he looked dapper in a blue tuxedo.
+The couple posed for a group photo with Burch and Charlie’s Angels star Ella Balinska upon arrival.

-Inside, they were snapped with another hot couple,Gabrielle Union and Dwayne Wade, as well as Idris Elba, in another group pic.
+Inside, Washington, 42, and Asomugha, 37, were snapped with another hot couple,Gabrielle Union and Dwayne Wade, as well as Idris Elba, in another group pic.

-While they didn't pose for pics last year, back in 2015 Washington was spotted on the red carpet with her real-life husband and her Scandal love interest, Tony Goldwyn.
+While they didn't pose for pics in 2018, back in 2015 Washington was spotted on the red carpet with her real-life husband and her Scandal love interest, Tony Goldwyn.

 RELATED CONTENT: